joshbeam/angular_init/README.md

 ## Tutorials

-- [See all available commands][commands]
+- [See all available commands/components][commands]
 - [How to use custom templates instead of the default ones][tutorial]

 ## Contributing

 - Contribute just like you would any other GitHub project (fork and submit a pull request; check out [GitHub's guide for that][contributing-guide])
-- Or, email frontendcollisionblog@gmail.com if you have an awesome for a feature!
+- Or, email frontendcollisionblog@gmail.com if you have an awesome idea for a feature!

 ## Info

 ### Requirements

-Only tested with `ruby 2.1.0p0 (2013-12-25 revision 44422) [x86_64-darwin13.0]`.
+Only tested with Ruby 2.1 on Mac OSX Mavericks.
 Compatibility with previous versions of Ruby cannot be guaranteed.

 ### Disclaimer